Hyam Plutzik: Posthumous publications and recognition

 A film about Plutzik's life and work, Hyam Plutzik: American Poet, was released in 2007, directed by Oscar nominee Christine Choy and Ku-Ling Siegel.
 It featured appearances by prominent American poets such as Hayden Carruth, Donald Hall, Galway Kinnell, Stanley Kunitz, and Grace Schulman.
 The film was featured at the Jewish Film Festival in Jerusalem in 2007, the Zebra Poetry Film Festival in Berlin in 2008, and the Las Vegas Film Festival in 2021.

-In 2021, Miami-based publisher Suburbano Ediciones debuted a collection of Plutzik translations with the publication of 32 Poems / 32 Poemas, a bilingual Spanish-English edition (edited by George B. Henson).
-The fourteen translators reflect a diversity of voices from Spain and the Americas.
-In addition to Henson, they are Layla Benitez-James, Pablo Brescia, Pablo Cartaya, and Carlos A. Del Valle Cruz, George Franklin, Ximena Gomez, Natalia Molinos, Carlos Pintado, Jonathan Rose, Jorge Vessel, Jose A. Villar-Portela, and Gastón Virkel.
-The collection includes a foreword by Richard Blanco, the Obama Presidential Inaugural Poet and Miami Dade Poet Laureate.

-In 2022, the University of Rochester's Meliora Press published a commemorative edition of Hyam Plutzik's never-before-published poem, The Seventh Avenue Express, to mark the 60th anniversary of the series.
-In the foreword, poet-scholar Edward Hirsch wrote: